The Latest Buzz

 Until now.
 Unlike Google’s specialized Street View cars that cost $500,000 each, Hivemapper leverages the 1.4 billion vehicles that are already on the roads globally.
 The Hivemapper network “sees” the world through its purpose-built sensor — the Hivemapper Dashcam.
 The Hivemapper community has mapped 5 million unique kilometers of roads across more than 90 countries, representing more than 8% of the world’s roadways, in just eight months.

 While this rate of coverage is impressive, Hivemapper’s main competitive advantage is its ability to continuously update its map.
 Hivemapper has cumulatively mapped 50 million total kilometers, consistently refreshing the map data for the most highly traveled roads and providing a reliable and continually updated data stream for our customers.
-Read more about how Hivemapper is outpacing Google here.
+Read more about how Hivemapper is outpacing Google

 Hivemapper’s decentralized approach is more cost-effective than Google’s approach.
 Hivemapper collects images with its purpose-built sensor, the Hivemapper Dashcam.
-You can learn more about Hivemapper’s Map AI here.
-Additionally, unlike Google, Hivemapper rewards its contributors and protects their privacy.
-Read more about how Hivemapper safeguards the privacy of everyone who contributes here.
+You can learn more about Hivemapper’s Map AI

 With dashcams as eyes, the Hivemapper network sees more places around the world with more frequency.
 While Google has 1 shot every 2 years, Hivemapper has more than 100 shots.
 Hivemapper’s high refresh rate provides the real-time insights an ADAS system needs to understand its surroundings and drive.

-Hivemapper launched Bursts, a bounty feature for targeting mapping, in August.
+Bursts, a bounty feature for targeting mapping, in August.
 Map customers can incentivize fresh data for certain locations, whether it's a neighborhood or an entire town.
 This feature gives them the ability to decide how much this coverage is worth to them and create incentives for the community to deliver.
-Read more about Bursts here.
+Read more about Bursts

 Hivemapper’s end-to-end map AI platform can supercharge your ADAS system with the following products:

-• Street level Imagery to train your own models for ADAS
+Street level Imagery to train your own models for ADAS

-• Location change monitoring — monitor specific locations for changes e.g. highway exit closures, construction, etc.
+Location change monitoring — monitor specific locations for changes e.g. highway exit closures, construction, etc.

-• Map Features — correctly positioned objects such as speed limit signs, turn restriction signs, highway exit signs and more. to integrate into your map for ADAS
+Map Features — correctly positioned objects such as speed limit signs, turn restriction signs, highway exit signs and more. to integrate into your map for ADAS